Flow of Funds

 Funding a Pool

-Pools can also be funded with either native Ether or an ERC20 token.
+Pools can be funded with either native Ether or an ERC20 token.
 Note though

 that a pool can only distribute one token, which is determined when the pool is